-In addition to the PA certification, physician assistants may also choose to obtain certification in specialty areas, including vascular access, ultrasound, ambulatory surgery, nutrition, emergency medicine, pediatrics, psychiatry, and orthopedic surgery.
+In addition to the PA certification, physician assistants may also obtain certification in specialty areas, including vascular access, ultrasound, ambulatory surgery, nutrition, emergency medicine, pediatrics, psychiatry, and orthopedic surgery.
 Each certification requires passing the designated certification exam.

 What Experience is Required?

 Completing an accredited PA training program and obtaining certification is not the only requirement to become a PA.
 They must also have at least three years of healthcare experience.
-Many candidates mistakenly believe that they must be a nurse prior to becoming a PA.
+Many candidates mistakenly believe that they must be a nurse before becoming a PA.

 Working as a nurse gives the candidate valuable experience and will meet the healthcare experience, but it’s not the only path.
 Interested candidates can also gain experience working as an Emergency Medical Technician (EMT), CNA, paramedic, or a healthcare position that meets the program’s requirements.